eigenfoo/old-eigenfoo.github.io/_posts/2018-06-14-bias-variance.md

 [this excellent essay](http://scott.fortmann-roe.com/docs/BiasVariance.html) if you're shaky).
 Not that much has been said about how to _manage_ the bias or variance of your model.
 There's neat advice scattered thinly throughout the web, but I figure I'd consolidate them in one place.
-I'd also highly recommend [there slides](http://cs229.stanford.edu/materials/ML-advice.pdf) from Andrew Ng at Stanford.
+I'd also highly recommend [these slides](http://cs229.stanford.edu/materials/ML-advice.pdf) from Andrew Ng at Stanford, which I basically replicated for two of the three images below.

 <img align="middle" src="https://raw.githubusercontent.com/eigenfoo/eigenfoo.xyz/master/assets/images/bias-variance.png">